kubernetes/test-infra/boskos/README.md

 right struct.
 UserData can be updated using the update API call.
 All resource user data is returned as part of acquisition (calling acquire or acquirebystate)

+## Dynamic Resources

+As explain in the introduction, dynamic resources were introduced to reduce cost.

+If all resources are currently being used, and the count of resources is bellow Max, boskos will create new resources on Acquire.
+In order to take advantage of this, users need to specify a request ID in Acquire and keep using the same requestID until the resource is available.

+Boskos will take care of naming and creating resources (if the current count is below min-count) and deleting the resources if they are expired (lifetime option) or over max-count.

+All resource being deleted (due to config update or expiration) will be marked as `ToBeDeleted`.
+The cleaner component will mark them as `Tombstone` such that they can be safely deleted by Boskos.
+The cleaner will ensure that dynamic resources release other leased resources associated with it to prevent leaks.

 ## API